thingbound/abstract-things/docs/common/switchable-power.rst

 	Can be called with the same power state as is currently set.

-	:param boolean power: The new power of the thing.
+	:param boolean power: The new power of the thing as a :doc:`boolean </values/boolean>`.
 	:returns: Promise if asynchronous.

 Implementing capability